 - this is where things get interesting. for extra IP (for ExpressVPN, I have 4) you create a new address with the SAME name, but different IP.

-- in your firewall rule, you should have either a src address or dst address. in my case, i had both, but this was a change for the dst address.
-I removed the address from the rule, i added it as a dst address list entry.
+- in your firewall rule, you should have either an src address or a dst address. in my case, I had both, but this was a change for the dst address.
+I removed the address from the rule, and I added it as a dst address list entry.
 If you have multiple address lists, you will see them here.

 to do this at the command prompt: